SavantLogics/RodneyTheCyberSecurityAnalyst/README.txt

 This is Prologue, a simple, single page responsive site template.
 It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).

 Credits: